 Dates: August 1 through July 31

-Associated faculty: Annunziato “Ned” Amendola, MD; Alison P. Toth, MD; Richard C. Mather III, MD; Oke A. Anakwenze, MD, MBA; Jocelyn R. Wittstein, MD; Tally E. Lassiter, MD, MHA, Brian Lau, MD, Jonathan Dickens, MD, Kendall E. Bradley, MD
+Associated faculty: Annunziato “Ned” Amendola, MD; Alison P. Toth, MD; Richard C. Mather III, MD; Oke A. Anakwenze, MD, MBA; Jocelyn R. Wittstein, MD; Tally E. Lassiter, MD, MHA, Brian Lau, MD, Jonathan Dickens, MD, Kendall E. Bradley, MD, Liz Scott, MD

 Number of fellows: Four (ACGME accredited)